ustunb/slim-matlab/README.md

 ### CPLEX

 *CPLEX* is cross-platform commercial optimization tool that can be called from MATLAB.
-It is freely available to students, research professionals, and faculty members at accredited research institutions as part of the IBM Academic Initiative.

-To setup the latest version of CPLEX on your computer, you should:
+It is freely available to students, research professionals, and faculty members at accredited institutions as part of the IBM Academic Initiative.
+To setup the latest version of CPLEX, you should:

 1. Join the [IBM Academic Initiative](http://www-304.ibm.com/ibm/university/academic/pub/page/mem_join).
 Note that it may take up to a week to obtain approval.
 2. Download *IBM ILOG CPLEX Optimization Studio V12.6.1* (or higher) from the [software catalog](https://www-304.ibm.com/ibm/university/academic/member/softwaredownload)